tinaxgao/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+> Context API is a way to share state across an app or components that's simpler to set up than Redux.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+> Actions are JS objects which list the possible ways to change state.
+Reducers hold the instructions for how to do each action.
+The functions inside the reducer executes depending on the action selected.
+The store is an object which holds the state of the app.
+It's known as the "single source of truth" because the state for the entire app is stored in one object tree, from which you can inject into components.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+> Using thunks allows us to delay the execution of a function until it is called using a 'thunk', or a function that runs another function.
+In terms of redux, it allows actions defined in one part of the app to be 'saved' & used whenever it is called in other parts of the app.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+> Context API is my favorite since the process is simple and easy to remember!